bpires/handbook/react/index.md

 export default App
 ```

 And here's the result.
-Can you see the "Welcome!" message in the screen?
+Can you see the "Welcome!" message on the screen?

 ![](img/new-component.png)